sandeshtiwari16/coursera-test/README.md

-`Please change the branch settings from master to gh-pages to view all the contents.`
+`Please change the branch from master to gh-pages to view all the contents.`

 **Coursera course**: [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers) by Johns Hopkins University